Off the Deep End: A Look at the Decline of Dubai

 Deserts have a way of reclaiming whatever is built upon them.
 In the case of Dubai, the global financial implosion has sent that process into overdrive.
-After six years of frenzied expansion, during which the population grew at 7% annually and nearly $600 billion went into construction, reality has come rushing into view.
+After six years of frenzied expansion, during which the emirate’s population grew at 7% annually and nearly $600 billion went into construction (the world’s tallest building! the world’s largest shopping mall! the biggest man-made island! an indoor ski resort!), reality has come rushing into view.

 collectionsNewsletterCurrent Issue